3a1b2c3/Honest-history-of-visual-effects-and-animation/README.md

 # A honest history of visual effects and animation

-Having a shared source of history should make it easier to talk about where the industry it at.
+Having a shared source of history (that also includes the not so glamorous sides) should make it easier to talk about where the industry it at and going.
 Feel free to edit and add.
 This is missing Japanese animation etc

 | Year  | Events | Visual | Source|